sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ./game.go:22:17: player declared and not used
 ```

-Now problem is that the lines in the conditionals that read `player := 1` and `player := 2` _declare_ the variable `player`, as well as re-assign it, even though it's already been declared.
+Now the problem is that the lines in the conditionals that read `player := 1` and `player := 2` _declare_ the variable `player`, as well as re-assign it, even though it's already been declared.
 What I want to do is simply re-assign the variable.
 To do that, I changed the block to:

 ```go
 for gameOver != true{